StanchosCodes/SoftUni-CSharp-Fundamentals/README.md

 # SoftUni-CSharp-Fundamentals
-Here i will upload the solutions from my C# Fundamentals course in SoftUni.
+Here are the solutions from my C# Fundamentals course in SoftUni.